 #4.
 Tax Saving under Section 80D, Section 80DD, Section 80DDB

 The expenditure which is done on the health insurance by the individual for insuring his health or his relatives, then for this also Income Tax Act allows for deductions to save tax.
-Below mentioned are some Insurance Policies which gives deduction leading to tax saving under many different sections.
+Below mentioned are some Insurance Policies which provide deductions leading to tax savings under many different sections.

-- Section 80D: Payment of Medical Insurance Premium of Self or Spouse or for dependent children and expenditure on preventive health check-up
+- Section 80D: Payment of Medical Insurance Premium of Self or Spouse or for dependent children and expenditure on preventive health check-ups

 - Section 80DD: Medical Treatment of Disabled Dependants